A Changing Tide for Males with Eating Disorders

 For far too long, eating disorders were viewed as rich, white, girl, diseases.
 This was in part due to the fact the symptoms required to be diagnosed with an eating disorder included female-specific criteria.
 Because of this, males were often overlooked and left to suffer in silence.

 Fortunately, the field of eating disorders is evolving!
 We now know that eating disorders affect everyone — people of all ages, races, religions, ethnicities, gender identities, sexual orientations, socioeconomic classes, body shapes and sizes.

 Providers are now able to accurately diagnose males with eating disorders because the symptoms required for diagnosis no longer include female-specific language.
 More facilities and providers are offering services to males than ever before.
-Organizations like NAMED (The National Association for Males with Eating Disorders) and MGEDT (Men Get Eating Disorders Too) are working to raise awareness of eating disorders in males and to support those suffering.
+Organizations like NAMED (The National Association for Males with Eating Disorders) are working to raise awareness of eating disorders in males and to support those suffering.
 Other national organizations such as NEDA and AED are advocating for male-inclusive research and treatment — and educating the general public to recognize these disorders in males.

 The world needs to know that all persons struggling with eating disorders matter and deserve access to best-practice care.

 By sharing your story, you will help dispel the myth that eating disorders are ‘girl diseases.’
 You may also make it easier for other males to share their own stories; they’ll know they are not alone.